openvmp/remote_hardware_interface/README.md

   </ros2_control>
 ```

-- namespace: the prefix to ROS2 interfaces
+- namespace: the prefix to all ROS2 interfaces

-  E.g. if the prefix is "/robot1" then the actuator of the "joint1" joint will
+  - there will be a node created in this namespace to facilitate messaging with actuators and encoders
+  - actuators will be expected to be at `<namespace>/actuator/<joint-name>`
-  be exposed at "/robot1/actuator/joint1".
+  - encoders will be expected to be at `<namespace>/encoder/<joint-name>`

 ### Implementation details